chrisman/advent-of-code/2018/docs/notes.md

 anyway. nodes and stuff 👍

 I've kind of stopped testing units.
 It's sort of a side effect of an iterative functional process.
 As I write really small functions and include them in the composition along the way, each individual unit/function is tested and integrated as it goes.
 Tests would continue to serve as good documentation and perhaps as a design tool.
 But I don't really need them as an inspection tool (a replacement for console logs and analysis) as I go along

+## Day 8 Part 2

+too many weird things with this one. like `shift`ing would work, but reassigning a `slice` wouldn't? i'd love to spend more time here to investigate, and maybe implement a proper tree structure, but i need to move on.

+## Day 9 Part 1

+Whoopty woo!

+## Day 9 Part 2

+Should have realized from part 1 that anytime you're describing a circle that can move clockwise and anti-clockwise, you probably want a doubly linked list

+from trees to DL lists. we're definitely in the data structures portion of the challenge